 [00:14:28].160] – Pete Maldonado

-And so one of the things that the tools that she’s showed us is these desk profiles and previously we were using something called active Max and they’re both basically like personality personality assessments.
-And it really allows us to learn a lot about how we’re pre wired.
-But the biggest thing about it that that helps with is is teaching us how to communicate with each other.
+And so one of the things that the tools that she’s showed us are these desk profiles and previously we were using something called active Max and they’re both basically like personality assessments.
+And it really allows us to learn a lot about how we’re pre-wired.
+But the biggest thing about it that that helps with is teaching us how to communicate with each other.
 So I’m learning so much about Rashid and over the years you know we butt heads a lot because he’s we have two totally different communication styles.
 I’m more of like the dominant.

 [00:15:04].570] – Pete Maldonado

-This is by the way I’m not calling myself that that’s actually in the desk profile it’s the dominant.
+This is, by the way, I’m not calling myself that that’s actually in the desk profile it’s dominant.
 And then he’s the see the conscientious one.
 And so we just like.
-So first off like that type of personality when you have a dominant like a type personality sometimes you rub people the wrong way.
+So first off like that type of personality when you have a dominant type personality sometimes you rub people the wrong way.
 Right.
 I could be very direct and whenever there’s you know certain things like that.
-Like he’s now realizing that I’m not just trying to be a jerk and that the things that he does is he analyzes things to a T a lot.
+Like he’s now realizing that I’m not just trying to be a jerk and that the things that he does are he analyzes things to a T a lot.

 [00:15:36].080] – Pete Maldonado